Curtea de Argeș

-Curtea de Argeș ([ˈkurte̯a de ˈardʒeʃ]) is a municipality in Romania on the left bank of the river Argeș, where it flows through a valley of the Southern Carpathians (the Făgăraș Mountains), on the railway from Pitești to the Turnu Roșu Pass.
+Curtea de Argeș ([ˈkurte̯a de ˈardʒeʃ]) is a city in Romania on the left bank of the river Argeș, where it flows through a valley of the Southern Carpathians (the Făgăraș Mountains), on the railway from Pitești to the Turnu Roșu Pass.
 It is part of Argeș County.
 The city also administers one village, Noapteș.

-On July 7, 1947, the total rainfall in Curtea de Argeș was 205.7 mm in 20 minutes, which is a world record.
+On 7 July 1947 the total rainfall in Curtea de Argeș was 205.7 mm in 20 minutes, which is a world record.

 Etymology and names

 The present name, literally The Court upon (river) Argeș, refers to the former status of the town as the capital of Wallachia.
 Some historians identify the Argeș River with ancient "Ordessos", however the name is unlikely to be derived from this name.
 The oldest Slavonic documents use an "Arghiș" form, which might suggest a Cuman or Pecheneg etymology, from the root arghiš ("higher ground", "heights").

 The original name was Argeș, which was then used for the name of the river as well.